 The Peer Dean Planning Committee (PDPC) serves at the Executive Council for the Peer Dean Association.
 As members of PDPC, students get the opportunity to expand their leadership capabilities by working directly with full time staff to plan and implement an effective and fun-filled orientation program.

-Raven Jackson, Student Coordinator, Registration & Public Relations
+Kaleb Murray, Student Coordinator, Public Relations & Registration

 How to get involved!!